hphelion/documentation/cli.unix.2.reference.md

     hpcloud servers:ssh daffy

-Use the secure shell to log into server with given public IP, which has a known key pair known to the CLI:
+Use the secure shell to log into server with given public IP, which has a key pair known to the CLI:

     hpcloud servers:ssh 15.185.104.210